I’ve been using both TENS and EMS for years and own a box full of units but surprisingly, I didn’t have a wireless machine in there.

 Anybody who’s used a wired TENS or EMS unit a few times will know that the cables can get in the way.

 Plus, you have to keep the device very close to you because the wires are only so long.
-With Playmakar you can set it up and then pop it in your pocket or on a surface close by.
+With this machine you can start your therapy, then pop it in your pocket or on a surface close by.

 A review that struck me though was an updated one.
 Somebody had purchased the device and was problems with one of the receivers, it wasn’t holding charge.
 After the seller (iReliev) had seen this they offered to ship a replacement overnight.